-Introduction – Program of Study in Construction Trades
+Introduction – Program of Study

 Construction workers are employed in the construction industry and work predominantly on construction sites.
 They are typically engaged in aspects of the industry other than design or finance.
-The term includes general construction workers, also referred to as laborers or specialized trade members such as electricians, carpenters and plumbers.
-The construction and building environment sector covers a wide range of work, from more familiar activities like installing windows, fitting carpets and mending broken water pipes, to installing solar panels and creating new structures around the world.
+The term includes general construction workers, also referred to as laborers or specialized trade members such as electricians, carpenters, and plumbers.
+The construction and building environment sector cover a wide range of work, from more familiar activities like installing windows, fitting carpets and mending broken water pipes, to installing solar panels and creating new structures around the world.
 Different jobs in the construction industry need different skills.
-Operatives and craftspeople need practical hand skills for using tools and machinery as well as skills in communication, teamwork, problem solving, numeracy and the ability to work with deadlines.
+Operatives and craftspeople need practical hand skills for using tools and machinery as well as skills in communication, teamwork, problem-solving, numeracy and the ability to work with deadlines.

 This program of study prepares individuals for a variety of trade areas, including carpentry, masonry, plumbing, heating, electrical, and painting and decorating.
 Carpenters construct, erect, install, and repair structures and fixtures made from wood and other materials.
 As part of a single job, they might frame walls and partitions, put in doors and windows, build stairs, install cabinets and molding, and complete many other tasks.
 Each carpentry task is somewhat different, but most involve the same basic steps.
 By working from blueprints or instructions from supervisors, carpenters first perform the layout, measuring, marking, and arranging materials, in accordance with local building codes.
 They cut and shape wood, plastic, fiberglass, or drywall using hand and power tools.

 Bricklayers build and repair walls, floors, partitions, fireplaces, chimneys, and other structures with brick, precast masonry panels, concrete block, and other masonry materials.